Always obey the Highway Code

 YOU are representing your Club so best behaviour.

 COVID-19 You can ride in groups of 6 maximum

-It is very important to ride responsibly and that you should adhere to the government guidelines.
+It is very important to ride responsibly and that you adhere to the government guidelines.
 Ride in a group of no more than 6 riders.
 For British cycling members third party insurance remains in place, however the insurance cover provided to members and clubs could potentially be invalid if a rider/club take part in group rides of more than 6.
-More than 6 then split into groups and ride about 5 mins apart.
+If there are more than 6 riders, then split into groups and ride about 5 mins apart.

 Riding Etiquette and Advice

 This advice has been written to help keep you and your fellow cyclists riding safely and efficiently and to help minimise inconvenience to other road users.
 It is based on Sid Valley Cycling Club’s guide.
 In the main the advice refers to club runs, but is useful for all rides.
 It is not comprehensive, so please also use your common sense and comply with the Highway Code.

 SVCC is an inclusive club that encourages new and less experienced cyclists.
 The group will try to help you if you have a problem, wait for you if you have a puncture or mechanical issue or are a little behind on the Devon hills!
 However the aim of club cycling is to ride at an even pace with rides largely non-stop, unless a visit to a cafe is planned.